hortinstein/swarmlicator/README.md

 TODO
 * Seperate out API tests from primary bulk
 * Use an actual test swarmlicant
+* figure out a better way to manage configs
+* figure out how to better find ip...pinging over and over again is not ideal

 NOTES
 * Sizes start from zero, need to add a feature that takes names instead